 - Acquired Brain Injury

 Some cases may lead to a permanent disability.
 However, most worker’s compensation plans will provide coverage in the event of a permanent disability.
-Vocational Rehabilitation may also be available if the injury is deemed permanent and the employee is no longer able to perform the same type of work, as before the injury occurred.
+Vocational Rehabilitation may also be available if the injury is deemed permanent and the employee can no longer perform the same type of work as before.
 This coverage may help the employee to remain at the same company in a different role or enable the employee to seek employment elsewhere.

 Lost Wages in Regard to Workers Comp Cover

-Losing wages from the time off work can be devastating for the employee and their family.
+Losing wages from the time off work can devastate the employee and their family.
 Most worker’s compensation plans will pay injured workers approximately 66% of their normal weekly wages.
-The amount of the wage benefit that an employee may get will depend on the amount they earned in the previous 52 weeks, gross.
+The amount of the wage benefits an employee may get will depend on the amount they earned in the previous 52 weeks, gross.

 The demand for compensation to cover the damages incurred by the injury that happened on-site and potential earnings they could’ve gained during their absence from work.
 Moreover, they should be able to prove in front of a court or jury the sum total amount of their claim.
 The employer can be their aid for the claim since they are solely or partially responsible for their worker’s well-being.

-Normally, lost wages compensation is computed by multiplying your hourly rate by the number of days you’ve missed work and multiplying it by how many working hours you render each day.
+Normally, lost wages compensation is computed by multiplying your hourly rate by the number of days you’ve missed work and how many hours you render each day.
 If you’re also likely to work overtime during shifts, you might as well include that in the computation.

-Currently, it is more important than ever to be sure that your business is covered if an employee is injured or becomes sick while on the job.
+It is more important than ever to ensure that your business is covered if an employee is injured or becomes sick while on the job.

-It definitely wouldn’t hurt to be more knowledgeable and engaged during these events.
+It wouldn’t hurt to be more knowledgeable and engaged during these events.
 Gather data, jot down every detail, and try to minimize or cause further damage to yourself, your business, the workplace, your employees, or colleagues that can be affected by the situation.
-In the end, we believe everyone’s safety and well-being should be of the utmost importance.
+Ultimately, we believe everyone’s safety and well-being should be paramount.

 Contact Us Today Regarding Workers Comp Cover

 We hope you learned a lot regarding workers comp cover.
-At Advantage Insurance Solutions here in Denver, CO, we take pride in our ability to work with business owners in order to customize an insurance plan that will meet the unique needs of your business.
-Our insurance professionals will search dozens of carriers to make sure that your business has the best coverage at rates that will fit your budget.
+At Advantage Insurance Solutions here in Denver, CO, we take pride in our ability to work with business owners to customize an insurance plan that will meet the unique needs of your business.
+Our insurance professionals will search dozens of carriers to ensure your business has the best coverage at rates that fit your budget.

-Contact us today and let’s talk about how we can help you minimize the financial risks related to running your business.
+Contact us today and talk about how we can help you minimize the financial risks of running your business.